MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 "Fitting" here means that taking the parameters we need for some distribution, and hooking it up to our ranges.
 For any normal distribution, those parameters are just $\mu$, and $\sigma$, the mean and standard deviation of those distributions, respectively.
 We have the mean of each distribution already, we've chosen it to be the midpoint, and we can get the standard deviation from the definition of a 90% Confidence Interval: we're 90% confident that the true value falls within that interval.
 Or in other words, 90% of the probability mass is distributed between those two endpoints of the range.
 So, we just need to convert the 90% confidence range into standard deviations.

-Because who the heck has any intuition for what a standard deviation is, it is worth memorizing the fact that, **for every normal distribution, 90% of the probability mass lies within the center 3.29 standard deviations.**  We can use this fact to re-scale our distriubtions into standard deviations just like we might perform any other unit conversion, say from miles to kilometers.
+Because who the heck has any intuition for what a standard deviation is, it is worth memorizing the fact that, **for every normal distribution, 90% of the probability mass lies within the center 3.29 standard deviations.**  We can use this fact to re-scale our distributions into standard deviations just like we might perform any other unit conversion, say from miles to kilometers.
 We simply apply the fact that there are 3.29 standard deviations per 90% confidence interval:

 $$
 \begin{aligned}